pfpt-jpgranier/resque-sqs/README.markdown

 #### Failure

-If a job raises an exception, it is logged and handed off to the `Resque::Failure` module.
+If a job raises an exception, it is logged and handed off to the `ResqueSqs::Failure` module.
 Failures are logged either locally in Redis or using some different backend.
 To see exceptions while developing, see details below under Logging.